MonHardy/github-desafio-DIO/README.md

 <!--About
 -->
 ## About
-Repository created to deliver Unimed-BH and Avanade challenges.
+Repository created to deliver Unimed-BH and Santander Bootcamp Fullstack Developer.

 ## Utility
 [devdocs](https://devdocs.io/javascript/)